Radiation of breathing vortex electron packets in magnetic field: Radiation of NSLG states in a uniform external magnetic field

-Fig. \ref{fig:oam_decay_final} presents our central result: the calculated rate of OAM loss.
-For the parameters considered, this rate varies dramatically with the initial wave packet size, from a minuscule $10^{-14} \hbar$/s for nanometer-scale packets to a maximum of about $0.1 \hbar$/s for sub-millimeter packets.
+Fig. \ref{fig:oam_decay_final} presents our central result: the calculated OAM loss.
+For the parameters considered, this rate varies dramatically with the initial wave packet size, from a minuscule $10^{-16} \hbar$ for nanometer-scale packets to a maximum of about $10^3 \hbar$ for sub-millimeter packets.
 To place this in a practical context, we can extrapolate these findings to a kilometer-scale linac.
-Even for a wide wave packet experiencing the maximum loss rate, the total OAM shed during a 1-km transit ($t_{\text{flight}} \approx 3.5 \, \mu$s) would be $\Delta L_z \approx 10^{-7} \hbar$.
+Even for a wide wave packet experiencing the maximum loss rate, the total OAM shed during a 1-km transit ($t_{\text{flight}} \approx 3.5 \, \mu$s) would be small for $\sigma_0 \gtrsim \sigma_\text{L}$: $\Delta L_z \approx 10^{-6} \hbar$.
 This loss is utterly negligible compared to the initial OAM of the vortex electron ($|l| \geq 1$).
-Based on this analysis, we come to a key conclusion: the loss of OAM for vortex electrons propagating through the magnetic fields typical of linacs is negligible.
+However, in case of extremely large $\sigma_0/\sigma_L$ OAM loss per the considered flight time becomes significant, reaching $1\hbar$ and exceeding this value.
+For the shown set of the orbital quantum numbers the smallest critical value of $\sigma_0$ where the semiclassical limit of the OAM radiation is overstepped is around $0.9$ mm ($l = 100$).
+It indicates that the semiclassical calculations do not describe the angular momentum loss process properly for large dispersion ratios, and the states of the wave packet changes.
+Based on this analysis, we come to a key conclusion: the loss of OAM for vortex electrons propagating through the magnetic fields typical of linacs is negligible for $\sigma_0/\sigma_\text{L} \gtrsim 1$.
 Therefore, \textit{linacs can be considered a robust and reliable platform for accelerating vortex electrons to relativistic energies}, at least within a quasi-classical approximation.